Hummingbird guide: species facts and where to see

-There are over 350 known hummingbird species, with new species being described every year – all of which live in the Americas.
+There are over 350 known hummingbird species, with new species being described every year.
 There also used to be another two species of hummingbird that have gone extinct since they were first discovered in the 19th century.
 Hummingbirds are their own family, known as Trochilidae.

 All hummingbird species can be found in the Americas.
-Of the remaining hummingbird species, only eight regularly breed in the United States – the vast majority live further south in the tropics in Central and South America and the Caribbean countries.
+Of the remaining hummingbird species, only eight regularly breed in the United States - the vast majority live further south in the tropics in Central and South America and the Caribbean countries.

 The most well-known species in the US is the ruby-throated hummingbird Archilochus colubris.